 Athirapally is a magnificent part of Kerala’s tropical Sholayar Forest, a sprawling area of deciduous and evergreen tree cover spanning 400 square kilometres.
 The waterfalls at Athirapally are particularly spectacular, and there are plenty of other falls within hiking distance too, including Vazhachal and Charpa.
-The rainforest in this very special part of the world is home to many exotic bird and butterfly species, as well as sambar, elephants, Indian leopards and macaques.
+The rainforest in this very special part of India is home to many exotic bird and butterfly species, as well as sambar, elephants, Indian leopards and macaques.
 If the Sholayar Forest isn’t quite enough to quench your thirst for nature, Parambikulam Forest Reserve is also easily accessible.

 The Kadar, Mannaan, Muthuvara, and Malayar tribes are native to the region, all coexisting peacefully from work activities such as hunting, medicinal plant gathering, fishing, and collecting honey.
 You can interact with the members of the tribes on request, take part in their rituals and share meals with them.

 In southern Kerala, this sprawling protected area of deciduous forest and grasslands in the Cardamom and Pandalam Hills is home to sambar, gaur (Indian bison), langur, elephants, wild boar, and 30-40 rather elusive Bengal tigers.
 Due to its close proximity to several other towns, you might also hear Periyar National Park referred to as Kumily, Thekkady, or Periyar Wildlife Sanctuary, sometimes interchangeably.
 Whatever you call it, come to Periyar National Park for, hiking, natural beauty, gentle bamboo rafting and glorious birdlife; if you’re lucky, sights of Elephants too, but definitely not tigers.